All it means is talking to others—either formally or informally—about your job search and career goals.

 - It is not the same as asking for a job.
 Usually your networking contacts will not be potential employers.

-- It helps you learn inside information about jobs that are being created or not advertised.
+- It helps you learn inside information about jobs that are being created.

 - It lets you tap into the “hidden network”—the many jobs that are never advertised.

-- You can use it for ongoing professional and personal development.
+- It's helpful for ongoing professional and personal development.

 - An employer who is not hiring today may be looking for someone like you tomorrow.